rahulsarvade/Templates/Service Desk .md

 CBA or Non CBA :

-Location :
+Location:

-How many user impacted:
+How many user impacted?

 Since when they are experiencing the issue: (time stamps) :

-Apllication Name and version :
+Application Name and version:

 Screenshot:

 Office or Work from home:

-Remote access Tool :-(Citrix, Global protect, AWS or Cisco Meraki)
+Remote access Tool :-( Citrix, Global protect, AWS or Cisco Meraki)

 System Info :-

-      Host name :
+      Host name:

       Operating System:

-      Browser detials:(if requied)

-troubleshooting :
-(e.g)
+      Browser details :( if required)

+Troubleshooting: (e.g.)

-     Access added or Not :
+     Access added or Not:

      Network check:

-     Run the applicaion step by step:
+     Run the application step by step:

      Proxy settings:

      Internet check- (Connected or not):

-     install or re-install (if required):
+     Install or re-install (if required):

-     etc.

 Contact details: